Green

 Understand the procedure

-You will be given a set period of time in your formal warning letter to show immediate and sustained improvement in attendance and engagement before further disciplinary action will be considered.
-This would either be a second formal warning or the termination of your registration if a second warning has already been issued.
+You will be given a set period of time in your Formal Warning letter to show immediate and sustained improvement in attendance and engagement before further disciplinary action will be considered.
+This would either be a Second Formal Warning or the discontinuation of your registration if a second warning has already been issued.

 Be proactive

-You should take the warning seriously; if you don’t meet with your School or make the necessary immediate and sustained improvements your registration at the College can be terminated on academic grounds.
+You should take the warning seriously; if you don’t meet with your School or make the necessary immediate and sustained improvements your registration at the College can be discontinued on academic grounds.

 Demonstrate improvement

 You should show immediate and sustained improvement in your academic engagement and follow the requirements outlined in the warning letter, within the period of time given (normally over at least four weeks after the formal warning letter, or three weeks in the case of courses taught over only one term).
-Your School may decide to issue a second formal warning or request for your registration to be terminated sooner if you fail to meet the conditions or fail to make immediate improvements which would prevent you from meeting the full conditions of your warning.
+Your School may decide to issue a second formal warning if you fail to meet the conditions or fail to make immediate improvements which would prevent you from meeting the full conditions of your warning.

 Sustain improvement